ambrwlsn/website/src/blog/five-things-i-like-and-dislike-1/index.md

 - FOMO on Bluesky just because it gives me too much of a Twitter vibe and I don't want to be on it.

-- Being ill a lot because I have a child old who goes to daycare.
+- Being ill a lot because I have a child who goes to daycare.